petitpress/gps-messenger-bundle/README.md

 GOOGLE_APPLICATION_CREDENTIALS='google-pubsub-credentials.json'
 GCLOUD_PROJECT='project-id'

-# use these for development environemnt (if you have installed Pub/Sub emulator):
+# use these for development environment (if you have installed Pub/Sub emulator):
 PUBSUB_EMULATOR_HOST=http://localhost:8538
 ```